johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/GettingStarted/AnatomyOfAToken.md

 });
 ```

-The *values* of hte inner keys represent higher order components which should
+The *values* of the inner keys represent higher order components which should
 be applied to the specified slot.
 Each can be expressed as
 - A function, which will be interpreted as a higher order component
 - A string, which will be interpreted as a list of classes to be added via the